In Kabul, a fearful wait for US to deliver on evacuation vow | Law-Order

 In Kabul, a fearful wait for US to deliver on evacuation vow

-Tens of thousands of people in Afghanistan waited nervously on Saturday to see whether the United States would deliver on President Joe Bidens new pledge to evacuate all Americans and all Afghans who aided the war effort, as US helicopters plucked people from locations beyond the teeming, chaotic Kabul airport and its Taliban checkpoints.Time is running out ahead of Bidens Aug 31 deadline to withdraw most remaining US troops, and the president on Friday night did not commit to extending it.
+Meanwhile, the Taliban leader arrived in Kabul for talks with the groups leadership on forming a new government.Time is running out ahead of Bidens Aug 31 deadline to withdraw most remaining US troops, and the president on Friday night did not commit to extending it.

 - Country: